-95 Dairy Australia, 2019, pps.44 & 25, Defining future dairy industry services sector skills, SED Regional Advisory
+92 Dairy Australia, 2019, pps.44 & 25, Defining future dairy industry services sector skills, SED Regional Advisory

-- Several RDCs support and fund farmer-based research groups across Australia to conduct research trials focusing on providing local solutions. - Hort Innovation is developing case-study vegetable farms in each state for research and extension - including training events and field days and will develop video and fact-sheet resources to showcase potential applications of relevant precisions technologies. - Farmers2Founders (F2F)96 is a program run in partnership with five RDCs: Agrifutures, MLA, Wool Innovation, GRDC and Wine Australia.
+- showcase potential applications of relevant precisions technologies. - Farmers2Founders (F2F)93 is a program run in partnership with five RDCs: Agrifutures, MLA, Wool Innovation, GRDC and Wine Australia.
 It equips producers to help them act as frontline innovators and supports them to develop entrepreneurship and technology capabilities.
 The program starts with a free one-day 'Innovation and ideation' workshop where participants learn how technologies are shaping the future of agriculture and how these technologies might be used to benefit their business.